Travelling with your family? Here are some movies for the whole tribe to enjoy together.

 Despicable Me 4

 Despicable Me, the flagship franchise of animation studio Illumination, shows no signs of slowing down.
-At the time of writing, Despicable Me 4, the fourth main entry in the series, is the third-highest-grossing movie of 2024, having earned more than US$950 million worldwide.
+Despicable Me 4, the fourth main entry in the series, earned more than US$950 million worldwide, making it the fourth-highest-grossing movie of 2024.

-And, of course, Despicable Me 4 features what fans are really looking forward to: the return of Gru’s Minions.
+And, of course, Despicable Me 4 features what fans really look forward to: the return of Gru’s Minions.
 Dave, Mel, Gus, Tim, and Jerry are selected to become Mega Minions with superpowers, turning them into destructive forces.

 Movie Listing